Dareck7/htb/nmap.md

 | `open-filtered` | If we do not get a response for a specific port, `Nmap` will set it to that state.
 This indicates that a firewall or packet filter may protect the port. |
 | `closed-filtered` | This state only occurs in the **IP ID idle** scans and indicates that it was impossible to determine if the scanned port is closed or filtered by a firewall. |

-By default, `Nmap` scans the top 1000 TCP ports with the SYN scan (`-sS`).
-This SYN scan is set only to default when we run it as root because of the socket permissions required to create raw TCP packets.
-Otherwise, the TCP scan (`-sT`) is performed by default.

-### Filtered Ports

-When a packet gets dropped, `Nmap` receives no response from our target, and by default, the retry rate (`--max-retries`) is set to 1.
-This means Nmap will resend the request to the target port to determine if the previous packet was not accidentally mishandled.

-### Discovering Open UDP Ports

-We often do not get a response back because `Nmap` sends empty datagrams to the scanned UDP ports, and we do not receive any response.
-So we cannot determine if the UDP packet has arrived at all or not.
-If the UDP port is `open`, we only get a response if the application is configured to do so.

 ```console
 # Nmap Scan (Quick)